Arman-Asryan/streaming_data_pipeline-1/README.md

 # streaming_data_pipeline
-This repository contains scripts to building stock market streaming data pipeline.
+This repository contains scripts for building stock market streaming data pipeline.

 # Abstract
 The need for building streaming data pipelines for getting, processing, and analysing data efficiently once it is generated grows in a fast manner.
 With an increase in demand for fast generation of useful insights, technologies and methods contributing to it develop as well.
 In the scope of this project, our aim was building a real-time data streaming pipeline while exploring different approaches and the available tools and technologies.